 Format.
 Review.
-Publish.
+Publish

 Journal of Applied Research in Community Colleges.
 Peer-Reviewed Since 1993